-Notice Is Hereby Given that the Annual Meeting of Shareholders of Farmers & Merchants Bancorp, Inc., an Ohio corporation (the "Company"), will be held at Founders Hall, located at Sauder Village, 22611 State Route 2, Archbold, Ohio 43502 on Thursday, April 16, 2020 at 7:00 P.M. (local time), for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Farmers & Merchants Bancorp, Inc., an Ohio corporation (the "Company"), will be held virtually on April 15, 2021, at 1:30 P.M., Eastern Daylight Savings Time, for the following purposes:

-1. Election of Directors - To elect the following twelve nominees to the Board of Directors to serve until the Annual Meeting of Shareholders in 2021:
+1. Election of Directors - To elect the following twelve nominees to the Board of Directors to serve until the Annual Meeting of Shareholders in 2022:

-Andrew J. Briggs Jo Ellen Hornish Anthony J. Rupp Eugene N. Burkholder Jack C. Johnson Kevin J. Sauder Lars B. Eller Marcia S. Latta Paul S. Siebenmorgen Steven A. Everhart Steven J. Planson K. Brad Stamm
+Andrew J. Briggs Eugene N. Burkholder Lars B. Eller Jo Ellen Hornish Jack C. Johnson Lori A. Johnston Marcia S. Latta Steven J. Planson Anthony J. Rupp Kevin J. Sauder Paul S. Siebenmorgen K. Brad Stamm

-- 2. Nonbinding Say-on-Pay Proposal.
-An advisory vote to approve the executive compensation programs of the Company. - 3.
-Nonbinding Auditor Ratification.
-An advisory vote on the ratification of the Company's appointment of the independent registered public accounting firm, BKD, LLP. - 4.
+- 2. Nonbinding Auditor Ratification.
+An advisory vote on the ratification of the Company's appointment of the independent registered public accounting firm, BKD, LLP for the fiscal year ending December 31, 2021. - 3.
 Other Business.
-To transact any other business which may properly come before the meeting or any adjournment of it.
+To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.